-- The display will show the Count Time. - A short press of the UNITS button will switch between the Primary and Secondary Count Units (and Tertiary if alpha/beta is enabled).
-The newly selected Count Units will be displayed for approximately one second, and the display will then return to the Count Timer. - A short press of the LOG button will initiate a count (logs the displayed result upon completion if datalogging is enabled) or an extra-long press of the ACK/RST button (will not log results) initiates the Count Timer. - If other operational modes are available, a short press of the MODE button will move to the next available operational mode. - An extra-long press of the LOG button will change the count time to the next available time.
+- The display will show the Count Time. - A short press of the UNITS button will switch between the Primary and Secondary Count Units.
+If the detector is configured for alpha/beta, the UNITS button will switch between alpha and beta units.
+A combination of alpha and beta (ex. alpha + beta) can be viewed if Unit 3 is enabled for the detector. - A short press of the LOG button will initiate a count (logs the displayed result upon completion if datalogging is enabled) or an extra-long press of the ACK/RST button (will not log results) initiates the Count Timer. - If other operational modes are available, a short press of the MODE button will move to the next available operational mode. - An extra-long press of the LOG button will change the count time to the next available time.